sandermak/java-next-labs/01-modules/02-services-begin/README.md

-# The Java Module System
+# The Java Module System: Services

 We have four pre-defined modules in this exercise.
 All module descriptors are currently empty, it's up to you to define them correctly.

 The goal is to have a module `client` that we can run, that uses the `Logging` interface as defined in the `logger.api` module.
-There are two service provider modules that must provide `Logging` implementations through the services mechanism.
+There are two service provider modules that must provide `Logging` implementations through the [services](https://openjdk.java.net/projects/jigsaw/quick-start#services) mechanism.

 Use `./compilerun.sh` to compile and run the code.
 During the steps you'll need to expand this script with new modules to compile.